Oia Santorini, Greece

 As an adult, dealing with it turned into acceptance, and acceptance turned into some weird sort of love/hate appreciation.
 I liked that I looked like my dad.
 I liked that I looked different from everyone else.
 I liked being Polish.
 Finally it just became a part of who I am, which is funny to acknowledge, since it was physically always a part of who I was.

 At some point, water was thrown in my face, and I completely lost control of my right hand, which allegedly tossed my half-eaten gyro at the gaggle of bullies.
 I regretted that immediately.
 Noooooo, not my gyro!
-It was so good.
-After unintelligibly shouting as many insults as they could form in what was left of their wasted brains, they high-fived themselves on their successful verbal attacks and skipped down the street chanting, “USA!
+After unintelligibly shouting as many insults as they could form in what was left of their alcohol rotted brains, they high-fived themselves on their successful verbal attacks and skipped down the street chanting, “USA!
 USA!”

 I vowed to be British forever.

-Maybe I was exhausted from my acting gig, disappointed in being even remotely associated with those Americans, pissed at myself for wasting my gyro on a bunch of losers, overwhelmed by long-forgotten childhood memories, or confused at what the heck had just happened, but I just broke down and cried.
+Maybe I was exhausted from my acting gig, disappointed in being even remotely associated with those Americans, pissed at myself for wasting my gyro on a bunch of losers, overwhelmed by long-forgotten childhood memories, or simply confused by what the hell just happened, but I broke down and cried.
 It was only then I noticed the locals.
-Several applauded me and thanked me for saying something and “giving them what they deserved,” one told me, “it looked like you had it covered, but we were here for you just in case,” and the wonderful gyro shop owner said,” I noticed you used your gyro as a weapon.
+Several applauded me and thanked me for saying something and “giving them what they deserved,” one told me, “it looked like you had it covered, but we were here for you just in case,” and the gyro shop owner said,” I noticed you used your gyro as a weapon.
 Care for another?”
 Oh man, WOULD I?!

 But unfortunately my appetite had chased the Americans down the street.
 I was overwhelmed, sad and embarrassed.
-Embarrassed for my fellow non-idiotic Americans, my country and how it was represented, and especially for how I let meaningless words from insignificant people affect me.
-I just wanted to close my eyes and erase the last 20 minutes with the darkness of my eyelids.
+Embarrassed for my fellow non-idiotic Americans, my home country and how it was represented, but especially by how I let meaningless words from insignificant people tear me down.
+All I wanted was to close my eyes and erase the last 20 minutes with the darkness of my lids.

 The next morning as Alex slowly came back to life, he just stared at me.
 I shifted uneasily, worried he was going to try to comfort me, and tell me I’m pretty and wonderful, but instead he just solemnly touched my arm and spoke very slowly, “Tosha…I just…I just want you to know…I’m very impressed that you fought that entire fight last night without breaking your British accent.
 Not once.”